 Margaret is a member of the American Society of Botanical Artists (ASBA), the Bermuda Society of Artists (BSoA), the Botanical Artists’ Guild of Southern Alberta (BAGSA), the Botanical Artists’ Association of Southern Africa (BAASA), Société Française d’Illustration Botanique (Sfib), Botanical Art Guild of Southern California (BAGSC), and the Florilegium Society of the Royal Botanical Gardens of Sydney.

-Margaret has exhibited in Canada, the U.S.A, the U.K., Bermuda, and South Africa.
+Margaret has exhibited in Canada, the U.S.A, the U.K., Bermuda, Australia, and South Africa.
 Her work can be found in private collections around the world , in the Hunt Institute of Botanical Documentation of the Carnegie Mellon University, and the Royal Botanic Gardens, Kew.

 Margaret’s botanical art teaching in graphite, coloured pencil and watercolour has taken her to numerous renowned locations including the San Diego Natural History Museum, Filoli Gardens near San Francisco, University of Washington in Seattle, Los Angeles Arboretum, Santa Barbara Botanical Gardens, Huntington Gardens in San Moreno, Virginia Robinson Gardens in Hollywood, Kirstenbosch National Botanical Gardens in Cape Town, and the South African National Biodiversity Institute at the National Botanical Gardens, Pretoria.